Climbing Frankenjura for Doldis – a beginners guide

 A guide book is the best way to get the information you are looking for.
 You could

-3. Use the new Vertical-life App that features both Frankenjura 1 and 2 guide books from the Panico Verlag.
+- The Vertical-life App features both Frankenjura 1 and 2 guide books from the Panico Verlag.
 Their “detail” search makes it a whirl to find crags near you, crags in different levels, crags with sun/ shade/protected from rain, etc. (internet connection is necessary) Topos works offline once you have them downloaded (so download first before heading off.
-Connections don’t often work well in the woods).
+Connections often don’t often work well in the woods).
 It’s great if you don’t need to have all the topos at once.
 Alternatively, you get a free code with the purchase of the printed guidebook to access the topos and travel light without the book.

 Believe me, Frankenjura is huge.
 Forget making copies of the thick guidebook.
 In a matter of time you realise a guidebook or App is the better resource for access and topo documentation.
 Or get one second Hand.